zengbing15/implement-dapp-doc/docs/before-we-get-started.md

 * Back-end: write programs that respond to requests.
 * Web server, such as nginx/apache

-[Image: image.png]

 DApp
 * Client
 * Send requests through RPC
 * Back-end: send transactions that respond to requests.
 * CKB network

-[Image: image.png]

-The client side of web app and DApps are almost the same, you should focus on the implementation of back-end and RPC, so let's look at RPC and transaction first.
+The client side of web app and DApps are almost the same, you should focus on the implementation of back-end and RPC, so let's look through RPC and transaction first.